Season 1, Episode 10

 Gila Golub:

-Well, the way I define it is the willingness to see the wholeness, completeness and innocence of self and other.
+Well, the way I define it is the willingness to see the wholeness, completeness and innocence of self and others.

 Lorne Brown: